imsun/easy-pm/README.md

 #### Node

-In node mode, easy-pm will `npm start` your application.
+In node mode, easy-pm will use `npm start` to your application.

 #### Static